However, if you are determined and know where to look for remote jobs, it’s definitely feasible and even surprisingly easy for some people.

 Indeed.com is quite possibly the biggest job marketplace on the Internet.
 Tens (or hundreds) of thousands of new jobs are posted daily, which makes it a great place to find what you are looking for.

-It can be more difficult to find a remote job on Indeed.com, so I would personally first try out the other options I mention in this article.
+It can be more difficult to find a remote job on Indeed.com, so we would first try out the other options we mentioned in this article.
 If you don’t manage to find anything, try Indeed.com.

-It might be a bit more difficult, because you firstly have to look for the groups and only then for jobs themselves, but trust me, it can be really worth it.
+It might be a bit more difficult because you first have to look for the groups and only then for jobs themselves, but trust me, it can be really worth it.

 Are you ready to start your next adventure?

 If you are just thinking about becoming a digital nomad, it might seem like a scary step for you.
 Don’t be afraid to try it.